 Common Summertime Bees

 Bumble bees are docile creatures and won’t sting unless seriously provoked.
 Unlike other bee species living in large or meticulously constructed hives, bumble bees are content to find a home wherever!

 Similar to yellowjackets, bumble bees may build their small hives within holes in the ground.
 A queen bumble bee may live in hideouts left behind by rodents or moles.
 These hives are much smaller than the average honey bee nest, only housing around 100-500 bees inside.

 Honey bees are another common stinging insect you may see populating your yard.
 Unlike bumble bees, honey bees can be aggressive when protecting their nest, so avoid coming too close to an active hive!

 Often having thousands of members within a large hive, honey bees can quickly populate your backyard!
 However, you shouldn’t disturb these pests if you see them flitting around your property.
 Honey bees may try to attack you, losing their stinger in the process and dying quickly after.

 Bees play an important role in pollination, and removing the bees could seriously harm the local ecosystem.
 Many bee species are endangered, and the Environmental Protection Agency has proposed and implemented legislation to protect pollinating species.
-Unless bees are actively harming you or your home, avoid bothering their hives.
+Avoid bothering their hives unless bees are actively harming you or your home.

 The Dangers of Bees